Need a test for COVID-19? Click here for information from Santa Clara County.

 Physical distancing is no longer one of the mitigating strategies being used in schools.

 We understand the benefit of volunteers supporting our programs and schools.
 Schools will permit vaccinated visitors and volunteers who provide essential services and support to the school’s educational program.

 Visitors are strongly recommended to wear a mask at all times while indoors, and volunteers must show proof of full vaccination.

 Each school has developed schedules that support following the mitigation strategies at their respective school sites.
 For some schools, this may mean staggering times for recess and/or lunch, assigned seating, dining outside only, or other methods depending on available adult supervision.

-Under this updated guidance, parents may use an at-home COVID19 test to verify that the grade TK-8 student has tested negative on day 5 and is able to return to school.
-Our modified quarantine on-site testing also will continue as another option for parents.
+As of Jan.
+7, 2022, the California Department of Public Health (CDPH) permits using an at-home COVID-19 test to verify that the grade TK-8 student has tested negative on day 5 and is able to return to school.
+Please refer to the district's COVID-19 Plan for information about quarantine.

 Parents may verify and report the negative COVID test to the school office staff.